 Transportation in China

 You can use any kind of transportation in China.
-But keep in mind that the traffic, especially, in big cities like Beijing and Shanghai can be quite chaotic.
-Furthermore, the security standards are not the same as they are in most Western Countries.
+But keep in mind that the traffic, especially, in big cities like Beijing, Guangzhou and Shanghai can be quite chaotic.
+Furthermore, security standards are not the same as they are in most Western Countries.

-In the big cities, the Buses and trains can be extremely crowded, especially, if you use them during the rush hours.
+In the big cities, buses and trains can be extremely crowded, especially, if you use them during the rush hours.

 When I took a bus in Beijing, near the Forbidden City, it took me 3 more stations than originally planned to get out of the bus again, because I just couldn’t make it to the exit as there were too many people.